SwanCrest/swan-crest-hoa/docs/ccnr.md

 The Board shall cause to be kept complete, detailed, and accurate books and records of the receipts and expenditures (if any) of the Association, in a form that complies with generally accepted accounting principles.
 The books and records, authorizations for payment of expenditures, and all contracts, documents, papers, and other records of the Association shall be available for examination by the Lot Owners, Mortgagees, and the agents or attorneys of either of them, during normal business hours and at any other reasonable time or times.

 ## Section 4.10 Transition Date.
-The “Transition Date” shall be the date control at the Board passes from the initial Board to the Association.
+The "Transition Date" shall be the date control at the Board passes from the initial Board to the Association.
 The Transition occurred in September 1996.

 # Article 5.
 Notices For All Purposes.
 All notices given to homeowners under the provisions of this Declaration or rules or regulations of the Association shall be in writing and may be delivered either personally or by mail or by e-mail.
 If delivery is made by mail, the notice shall be deemed to have been delivered on the third day of regular mail delivery after a copy has been deposited in the United States mail, first class, postage prepaid, addressed to the Person entitled to such notice at the most recent address known to the Board.
 Notices to the Board may be given by electronic email at swan-crest-board@googlegroups.com or mailed to the following address: